 Zoo Career Explorers is perfect

-for students 14 – 18 years old who want to learn more about the diverse and rewarding careers available in Zoos and non-profit organizations.
+for qualified high school students who want to learn more about the diverse and rewarding careers available in Zoos and non-profit organizations.

 Beardsley Zoo’s Career Explorers is a year long program, meeting on Saturdays once a month (usually the 3rd Saturday), from 10:00am–11:30am.